AM311/Cybersecurity_Report/home.md

     `impacket-GetNPUsers -dc-ip 10.0.2.200 cybersec.units.it/DomainUser:User00!`

     As shown below, there are two domain accounts that soddisfy the requests.
-    We will focus our efforts on `DNSoperator` since, as we have seen, it will probably be authorized to operate on the **DNS/File Server**.

 	![Accounts that does not require pre-auth](https://github.com/AM311/Cybersecurity_Report/blob/main/img/noKerbPreAuth.png?raw=true)

+	We will focus our efforts on `DNSoperator` since, as we have seen, it can login to the **DNS/File Server** and joins the `DnsAdmins` group, whose members have write rights on the network shared folder.

  4. **Ask for a TGT:**
 We now ask the DC to generate a **TGT** for each of the previous accounts and we format them so they are ready to be cracked using *John the Ripper*: